 6 As explained in Part I, features detected from satellite altimetry represents the deviation of the current in situ UOTS from the background climatological UOTS.
-Therefore there can be 3 possible scenarios: a. + SSHA feature scenario (i.e., deepening of the subsurface warm layer from the climatological background), b. no feature scenario (i.e., no deepening and shoaling, the actual subsurface warm layer is similar to the background), and c. - SSHA feature scenario (i.e., shoaling of the the observed translation speed is given, the background climatological warm layer is too shallow to meet the minimum requirement, then encountering the positive SSHA feature is needed so that the warm layer can be deepened from the background to meet the minimum.
+Therefore, there can be three possible scenarios: 1) positive SSHA feature (i.e., deepening of the subsurface warm layer from the climatological background), 2) no SSHA feature (i.e., no deepening and shoaling, the actual subsurface warm layer is similar to the background), or 3) negative SSHA feature (i.e., shoaling of the subsurface warm layer from the background climatology).